 Role Responsibility Headteacher To oversee SEND provision Designated Responsibility for Safeguarding SEND Governor The SEND Governor will inform the Governing Body on all aspects of SEND in the school to ensure that SEND work is valued and well-supported in the school.
-SEND Governors will need to carry out these responsibilities in a number of ways: informing themselves about SEND systems and practices in school through meetings and school visits; ensuring that the progress of learners with SEND is closely monitored through reviewing and understanding internal and external data; understanding how the notional (delegated) SEND budget is used and ensuring that wider financial decisions do not adversely impact on the support for pupils with SEND; understanding the national and local context of SEND support; using their school visits to inform themselves about the work the SENDCO is leading; ensuring that the views of pupils and parent/carers in relation to the SEND provision that is being made, are sought; building a trusting and supportive relationship with their SENDCO; putting together an annual report on SEND with input from SENDCO and Governing Body Committee (if relevant) which is published on the website and updated annually.
+SEND Governors will need to carry out these responsibilities in a number of ways: • informing themselves about SEND systems and practices in school through meetings and school visits; • ensuring that the progress of learners with SEND is closely monitored through reviewing and understanding internal and external data; understanding how the notional (delegated) SEND budget is used and ensuring that wider financial decisions do not adversely impact on the support for pupils with SEND; understanding the national and local context of SEND support; • using their school visits to inform themselves about the work the SENDCO is leading; ensuring that the views of pupils and parent/carers in relation to the SEND provision that is being made, are sought; • building a trusting and supportive relationship with their SENDCO; putting together an annual report on SEND with input from SENDCO and Governing Body Committee (if relevant) which is published on the website and updated annually.
 As part of this role, the SENDCO and the SEND Governor may meet periodically, alongside the more formal reporting systems that will be in place.
-This will enable the SENDC to update the SEND Governor's interest should not be around the arrangements that are in place for individual pupils, but rather how the cohort is being supported as a whole.
+This will enable the SENDCO to update the SEND Governor on the progress of children and young people with SEND and how they are being supported, along with the priorities for whole school development that the SENDCO may have identified.
+The SEND Governor's interest should not be around the arrangements that are in place for individual pupils, but rather how the cohort is being supported as a whole.
 SENDCOs are advised to share the outcomes of the annual SEND Self Review exercise with their SEND Governor.
-The SEND Self Review tool (SSR) has been developed by the Local Authority to help SENDCOs, Head Teachers and Governing Bodies to prepare an 'SEND information report's esting out information about: how the educational setting identifies children ant herevisions to the OFSTED Framework and the current version can b
+The SEND Self Review tool (SSR) has been developed by the Local Authority to help SENDCOs, Head Teachers and Governing Bodies record their effectiveness in relation to SEND provision and contribute to the overall development plan.
+This is upd

+Class teachers

-Class teachers • To ensure High Quality (Wave 1) teaching and provide accessible differentiation for SEND pupils.
-The school will regularly review the quality of teaching for all pupils, including those at risk of under achievement.
-This includes improving teacher understanding of strategies to identify and support vulnerable pupils.
-All teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access Support from teaching assistants or specialist staff. • To work within the guidance provided in the SEND Code of Practice January 2015 To ensure that all children with SEND have access to a broad and balanced curriculum.
+- To ensure High Quality (Wave 1) teaching and provide accessible differentiation for SEND pupils. - The school will regularly review the quality of teaching for all pupils, including those at risk of under achievement.
+This includes improving teacher understanding of strategies to identify and support vulnerable pupils. - All teachers are responsible and accountable for the progress and development of the pupils in their class. - To support teaching partners or specialist staff in meeting the needs of pupils. - o To work within the guidance provided in the SEND Code of Practice January 2015 - To ensure that all children with SEND have access to a broad and balanced curriculum.
 Teachers should set high expectations for all pupils whatever the prior attainment.
 So that all pupils with SEND will be able to study the National Curriculum.
-SENDCO